 If you are truly committed to continuous development then this is an ideal tool for you.
 It helps you identify where you need to focus your time and effort.
 Review the developments (weaknesses) and check you are taking steps towards improving.

 It’s highly beneficial to make time to conduct some self-analysis and reflection.
 Giving yourself some space and time to reflect allows for self-awareness.
 This will enable you to gain a better understanding of your values, characteristics, driving factors (motivators and de-motivators), as well as all the other elements of the SWOT analysis.

 If you don’t have a CV and don’t know where to start this is a great tool.
-It’s also great to update a tired or out of date CV.
-Of course, you won’t be sharing the weaknesses!!
+It’s also great to update a tired or out-of-date CV.
+Of course, you won’t be sharing your weaknesses!!
 Review the strengths section of this tool.
 When you are compiling the information under the strengths section, add some key achievements.

 The most commonly asked question is still the strengths and weaknesses question.
 And, most candidates dread this question.
 So, you must prepare before the interview.
 Prepare when you have an invite booked.
 It’s important that you tailor your response and it’s more effective when you have a job in mind.

 Help you consider career options and review opportunities you hadn’t even realised.
 It’s a tool that will help you start your action plan – research and address barriers.